Degea-AB/degea-ts-onboard/README.md

 # Degea / Truesec onboarding scripts
-Scripts are tested in Powershell v7 and later.
+Scripts are only tested in Powershell v7 and later.
 Requires Microsoft.Graph module.

 Download or clone the repo, then run scripts in order 1-4.
 PDF files are for reference.